 Human Subjects Research

 Research projects that include an element of risk to human subjects must be reviewed by the Committee on the Use of Human Subjects, which is the Institutional Review Board (IRB) for the University.
-Information about the committee, its definition of “risk,” its meeting schedules, and the committee application form can be found on the IRB website
+Information about the committee, its definition of “risk,” its meeting schedules, and the committee application form can be found on the IRB website.

 Selection Criteria

-• quality and feasibility of the proposal.
+Applicants are judged by the quality and feasibility of the proposal.
 This takes into consideration:

-• the level of the applicant’s training to do the project
+- the level of the applicant’s training to do the project

-• the resources of the host country or institution for doing the project
+- the resources of the host country or institution for doing the project

-• the applicant’s academic or professional record
+- the applicant’s academic or professional record

-• the applicant’s personal qualifications, with special emphasis on maturity and adaptability to a different cultural environment and ability to represent the US abroad
+- the applicant’s personal qualifications, with special emphasis on maturity and adaptability to a different cultural environment and ability to represent the US abroad

-• the language preparation
+- the language preparation

-• the extent to which the candidate and the project will help to advance the Fulbright aim of promoting mutual understanding among nations through engagement in the host community, among other activities
+- the extent to which the candidate and the project will help to advance the Fulbright aim of promoting mutual understanding among nations through engagement in the host community, among other activities

-• the requirements of the program in individual countries
+- the requirements of the program in individual countries

-• the desirability of achieving wide institutional and geographic distribution.
+- the desirability of achieving wide institutional and geographic distribution.

 Selection and Notification

 IIE’s National Screening Committee, consisting of specialists in fields spanning the humanities, social sciences, and natural sciences, makes recommendations to the supervising agencies abroad for applications for further review.
 Applicants will be notified of their status in the preliminary stage of the competition by late January.
 Final selection of grantees is made by the Board of Foreign Scholarships.
-Winners, alternates, and non-selects will be notified during the spring.
+Winners, alternates, and non-selects will be notified in the spring.